|

 Phormium cookianum 'Tricolor' (New Zealand Flax) - New Zealand Flax cultivar that grows to 4 feet tall by 6 feet wide with bold 2 1/2 inch wide arching leaves that have a broad central green band surrounded by yellow stripes and red margins.
 Plant in full sun to shade.
 It can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 This cultivar is particularly noted as being tolerant of water-logged conditions.
 Hardy to 15-20 F. It is possibly root hardy below these temperatures but can suffer severe foliage damage unless protected.
 It has been a popular hybrid since it was popularized in New Zealand in the 1950's.
 It is stable.
 A sport of this plant is the similar cultivar 'Cream Delight' which has more cream, less green and the red edge is less pronounced.
 Phormium cookianum 'Tricolor' was discovered in 1888 on the banks of the Wainuiora River and is considered to be a cultivar of Phormium cookianum ssp. hookeri.
 This plant was sold as early as 1939 by Duncan and Davies Nursery.

-This information about Phormium cookianum 'Tricolor' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Phormium cookianum 'Tricolor' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |